 Could Damage to Gut Flora Be Permanent?

 Dr. Martin Blaser MD of New York University’s Langone Medical Center who writes in the August 2011 edition of Nature, has this to say about damage to gut flora from antibiotics:

 Early evidence from my lab and others hints that, sometimes, our friendly flora never fully recover.
 These long-term changes to the beneficial bacteria within people’s bodies may even increase our susceptibility to infections and disease.
 Overuse of antibiotics could be fueling the dramatic increase in conditions such as obesity, type 1 diabetes, inflammatory bowel disease, allergies and asthma, which have more than doubled in many populations.

 Shockingly, the majority of children routinely receive up to 20 courses of antibiotics before the age of 18.
-In addition, between one third and one half of pregnant women receive antibiotics during pregnancy.
-The high C-section rate is also a contributing factor as surgical birth negatively affects the composition of gut flora in children as they completely miss out on exposure to Mom’s friendly bacteria as they travel through the birth canal.
+In addition, between one third and one-half of pregnant women receive antibiotics during pregnancy.
+The high C-section rate also negatively affects the composition of gut flora of these children.
+They completely miss out on exposure to Mom’s friendly bacteria as they travel through the birth canal.

 Blaser’s research group has also observed that lack of H. pylori in the human body affects the production of ghrelin and leptin, 2 hormones that play a factor in weight gain.

 The composition of a person’s microbiome, not only in the gut but also on the skin and everywhere in the body, has huge implications for long term health.
 Altering this balance with antibiotics not only negatively affects the variety of bacterial species present but also promotes the retention of resistant bacteria in the gut for up to 4 years and perhaps far longer.